-Just from carving out 2 hours every night before going to bed, I have made a significant dent in my reading list for the year.
+Just by carving out 2 hours every night before going to bed, I have made a significant dent in my reading list for the year.

-I began my reading challenge in 2020 to get myself back into the habit of reading at least 1 book every week and become a better writer.
+I began my reading challenge in 2020 to get myself back into the habit of reading at least 1 book every week and becoming a better writer.

 I started with 2 books a month in 2020 and I’m now up to 1 book a week = 4 books a month.

 My ultimate target is 2 books a week which is achievable if I read longer than 2 hours on weekends.

 Without further ado, here’s my reading list for 2022.
 It’s an ongoing project so I will be adding more books as they arrive on my bookshelf till the end of the year:-

 Reading List 2022 (Challenge Commenced Mid-March)